integrativemodeling/sea/README.md

   - `sj_SEA_multi_layers.py`                   The main modeling script with 1:3 stoichiometry and rotational symmetry

   - `chimera_scripts/sea_density.cmd`          Chimera script to view all localization density files

+  - `MODELLER/Npr2` MODELLER scripts to generate comparative models of Npr2

+  - `MODELLER/Npr3` MODELLER scripts to generate comparative models of Npr3

+  - `MODELLER/SEA1` MODELLER scripts to generate comparative models of SEA1

+  - `MODELLER/SEA2` MODELLER scripts to generate comparative models of SEA2

+  - `MODELLER/SEA3` MODELLER scripts to generate comparative models of SEA3

+  - `MODELLER/SEA4` MODELLER scripts to generate comparative models of SEA4

 - `outputs/pdbs`    the production will write the best scoring models into pdb files they are initialized and then updated as long as the calculation goes